Why I’m skydiving from 10,000 feet

-Serina blogs about how she is raising money for Mind in memory of her brother.
+Serina blogs about how she is raising money for Mind in memory of her brother who she lost to suicide 11 years ago.

 As I stood in the door frame time slowed and everything began to move in slow motion.
 I don't think I blinked as the news was given to me.
 That moment the world began to spin.
 I felt a black pit opening inside me and swallowed me whole.
 My ribs felt like they were breaking, my lungs ached and I struggled to inhale.
 It was as if my lungs had shrunk to the size of kidney beans.
 I didn't speak.
 I turned around and I ran.....